UTI & Minor Urology

 Conditions we treat

-- UTI (men & women): burning, frequency, urgency, lower abdominal pain, fever
+- UTI (men & women): burning, frequency, urgency, lower abdominal pain.

 - Recurrent UTI & antibiotic-resistant infections